 Valid concentration measurements need to be both precise and accurate.
-Precision of the parallel approach used in this study is higher compared to the conventional se-

-- quential approach because there are potentially much more values available in one averaging interval, thus reducing random error.
+Precision of the parallel approach used in this study is higher compared to the conventional sequential approach because there are potentially much more values available in one averaging interval, thus reducing random error.
 The advance in the number of values is proportional to the number of sample locations per analyzer for the sequential approach.
-Lower accuracy of a multi-analyzer setup compared to a single analyzer setup due to inter-instrument bias is the major drawback of the parallel approach, in addi- - tion to higher resource requirements.
+Lower accuracy of a multi-analyzer setup compared to a single analyzer setup due to inter-instrument bias is the major drawback of the parallel approach, in addition to higher resource requirements.
 Bias can be reduced by careful system design and frequent calibration against accurate, known standards.
 Section 2.2 lists technical measures that have been taken to that end for the presented system.
 How to deal with the remaining bias will be the topic of the rest of the paper.
-The basic assumption regarding concentration differences originating from natural gradients stated - 15 in Sect.
+The basic assumption regarding concentration differences originating from natural gradients stated in Sect.
 2.4.2, which is the justification of the proposed bias correction approach, has been implicitly used by Aubinet et al. (2003) and applied for time series correction in a simple, time independent manner whereas the current study applies a conditional, time dependent signal correction.
-Previous studies using more than one closed path gas analyzer in a multiplexer system with multiple sampling inlets have often used co- - located inlets to deal with time dependent inter-instrument bias (e.g. Sun et al., 2007), and the same procedure was applied to vertical profile measurements at the site of the current study.
-However, due to the characteristics of the multi-analyzer system presented in this study with only one inlet per analyzer, co-located inlets cannot be used in the same way and a new approach is needed. - It should be noted that the term "CO2 concentration" is used throughout this paper to describe basic principles in a consistent way.
-It specifically refers to "molar fraction" in units of mol mol-1 or μmol mol-1, which were used for all measured values presented herein, whereas it refers to "CO2 density" in units of kg m-3 for modelled values from the Large Eddy Simulation study (Sect.
-2.5 and Sect.
-3).
-However, further applications of the ideas about bias correction presented in this paper may prefer to describe CO_2 in terms of "mixing ratio" in units of kg kg-1 (Kowalski and Serrano-Ortiz, 2007).
+Previous studies using more than one closed path gas analyzer in a multiplexer system with multiple sampling inlets have often used co-located inlets to deal with time dependent inter-instrument bias (e.g. Sun et al., 2007), and the same procedure was applied to vertical profile measurements at the site of the current study.
+However, due to the characteristics of the multi-analyzer system presented in this study with only one inlet per analyzer, co-located inlets cannot be used in the same way and a new approach is needed.
+A number of options for inter-instrument comparison using direct measurements, which combine the setup described in the present study with the concept of colocated inlets are discussed in Siebicke (2011) in order to aid independent evaluation of the statistical calibration method presented here.

+It should be noted that the term "CO2 concentration" is used throughout this paper to describe basic principles in a consistent way.
+It specifically refers to "molar fraction" in units of mol mol-1 or μ mol mol-1, which were used for all measured values presented herein, whereas it refers to "CO2 density" in units of kg m-3 for modelled values from the Large Eddy Simulation study (Sects.
+2.5 and 3).
+However, further applications of the ideas about bias correction presented in this paper may prefer to describe CO2 in terms of "mixing ratio" in units of kg kg-1 (Kowalski and Serrano-Ortiz, 2007).